theshubzworld/ComfyUI-TogetherVision/README.md

      ```
    - Option 2: Input your API key directly in the node

-4. Restart ComfyUI

 ## Usage

 1. Add the "Together Vision 🔍" node to your workflow
+2. Configure Vision Mode:
-2. Connect an image output to the node's image input
+   - Enable Vision (Default): Connect an image output to the node's image input
+   - Disable Vision: Skip image input for text-only generation
 3. Select your preferred model (Paid or Free)
 4. Configure the parameters:
    - Temperature (0.0 - 2.0)